 Rule #4: Don’t waste time (and money) measuring your ketones

 Compare yourself to a car: carbs are the cheapest, cut with crap gasoline, and ketones are the special, expensive fuel for racing cars.
-It feels different to “run” on ketones than on carbs: you feel better, more energetic, you think clearer, you sleep deeper, and you wake up feeling rested and ready to kick ass.
+It feels different to “run” on ketones than on carbs: you feel better, more energetic, less hungry, you think clearer, you sleep deeper, and you wake up feeling rested and ready to kick butt.
 If that’s you, you are in ketosis.

 Compare that to how it feels to “run on cheap gas“: You feel hungry all the time, tired all the time.
 You can’t concentrate, you feel sluggish after eating.
 You wake up and just want to hit snooze, because it never feels like you are rested enough.
 You feel lazy.
 You feel stuffed after eating, and bloated.